Sunswift in the World Solar Challenge, 2009

 The teams range from several Australian high school entries through to fully professional racing teams.
 Univ Michigan is reported to have complained that the global financial crisis had hurt their sponsorship and that they had only M$ 3.1 for this campaign.
 They have brought a big yellow semitrailer containing a workshop equipped with lathe, mill etc... and a machinist.

 The big divide is between silicon solar cells and the more efficient but much more expensive gallium arsenide cells.
 Only seven or eight teams can afford the several hundreds of k$ for gallium arsenide.
-Hence there are two different classes of race.
+Hence there are two different classes in the race.
 (There is also a special class for older cars dating from before the rule changes reduced the permitted array size from 8 to 6 square metres.)

 The team is running rather late, still making changes and repairs late on the eve of the race.
 They don't have a lot of training time, and especially not a lot of sustained time on the road at high speed.
 There have been a few reliability issues, too.
 Which is a worry for me because, as the academic staff member present, I have the responsibility to make final decisions, on behalf of the uni, on how hard or even whether we race.
 Car racing on public roads is inherently dangerous and there has been one death in Canada, though happily none in this event.
 My role, as a colleague put it, is to take the blame if things go wrong and, if things go very wrong, to phone the parents and to give evidence to the coroner.
-And to enjoy it if goes well.
+But to enjoy it if goes well.

-For the race, a speed limit of 80 km for the first two hours is self-imposed.
+For the race, we self-impose a speed limit of 80 km for the first two hours.
 This is to be revised later on advice from the driver and the performance of the car on the road, particularly with regard to its reliability and handling.
 This decision was only taken reluctantly, however, because the optimum strategy is to use the full battery charge allowed at the start of the race to leave Darwin at high speed, taking advantage of the 130 kph speed limit, both to get out from below the coastal clouds and to avoid being overtaken by other cars on later grid positions.
 Ivy's top speed is around 115 kph.

 The race leaves Darwin on Sunday morning with a band and a big crowd.
 As each solar car pulls on to the road, it is joined by its fleet.
 A scout car travels a few km ahead, warning of conditions, clearing obstacles and scouting for camp sites.
 The lead vehicle travels 500 m ahead, calling oncoming traffic and road conditions on the CB radio.
 This includes announcing the 96 cattle grids on the way.
 The control car is close behind the solar car, protecting it from following traffic.
 All fleet cars have flashing lights and warning signs.
 We have a ute pulling a big trailer that can carry the solar car, but also has the camping gear.
-We also have another car, called cavalry, with more support crew.
+Another car, called cavalry, has more support crew.

 sUNSWift has an unfortunate incident soon after the start.
 The driver's pod in IVy is narrow and uncomfortable and the driver had to sit in the car for over an hour before the start.
 Soon after the start, she became uncomfortable, reporting pins and needles in her leg.
 At a traffic light, she was unable to push the foot brake pedal hard enough and the solar car collided with the trailer towed by the Sunswift lead vehicle.
 No-one was hurt and the car continued.
 The car had run a metre or so under the trailer, scarring the array and damaging some cells.

-However, the driver still had the symptoms so, soon after, the car pulled over for a driver change.
+Further, the driver still had the symptoms so, soon after, the car pulled over for a driver change.
 During the changeover, the control panel was damaged.
 This was replaced with a spare.
 Unfortunately, this took 30 minutes or so, during which time most of the race overtook us.
 As it happens, neither driver feels confident to drive above 80 km/hr for the first two hours, so the self-imposed speed limit makes no difference.
 After two hours without further incident, and with the car proceeding stably and without incident, the speed limit is removed.
 Modifications to the seating position are made at stops and at the end of the day.

 The race goes from 8 am to 5 pm, with a number of compulsory 10 and 30 minute control stops along the way.
 One can also stop for driver changes and for repairs, but that time is counted in elapsed time.
 Our drivers, Clara (also project manager when not racing) and Alex (who also looks after and characterises the battery pack) have impressive stamina and good control of their hydration: they make the distance between checkpoints, which in one case is four hours.
 They wear cold vests and have ‘camel packs’ to drink from.
 They wear a throat microphone to talk to the fleet.
 The controls, including cruise control, are located on the small steering wheel, looking somewhat like a play station.
 Both drivers carry ballast to make 80 kg.

-Control is an 8 seater people mover.
+Control is an 8-seater people mover.
 The driver is also the controller, giving instructions to the solar driver and coordinating communications with the fleet.
 Jono and Etienne take turns in this highly skilled role and are both extraordinarily calm under pressure.
 Next to the driver is an official observer from the race organisation, who takes notes and times, who locks the battery up at night, and who paints a line on the road to record where we stopped.
 In the next row of seats are representatives of the electrical and mechanical teams, ready to leap out in case of problems.
 Often this includes Cam or Luke, who have had large roles in mechanical design and construction.
 In the back row is a desk with a couple of computers.
-The battery voltage, the currents out of battery and the different parts of the array, power to motors, temperatures and tire pressures are all relayed here.
+The battery voltage, the currents out of battery and the different parts of the array, power to motors, temperatures and tire pressures are all displayed here.
 Dave has made a sophisticated program to determine the optimum speed, taking into account the state of charge of the battery, current and predicted cloud and wind, and topography.